-- 1. Academic Dishonesty
+- Academic Dishonesty

 - Lying

 - Falsifying excuse slip / forgery of document

-- 4. Insubordination
+- Insubordination

-- 5. Disrespect (lacks regard of others)
+- Disrespect (lacks regard of others)

-- 6. Minor physical altercation
+- Minor physical altercation

-- 7. Tardiness or attendance issues
+- Tardiness or attendance issues

-- 8. Theft under \$100.00
+- Theft under \$100.00

-- 9. Violating school handbook rules (Level one or two behavior)
+- Violating school handbook rules (Level one or two behavior)

-- 10. Conduct not consistent with representing a WIAA member school as a student-athlete.
+- Conduct not consistent with representing a WIAA member school as a student-athlete.

-- 11. Being in the presence of misuse of alcohol, tobacco, and other illegal drugs or facsimiles / look-a-likes
+- Being in the presence of misuse of alcohol, tobacco, and other illegal drugs or facsimiles / look-a-likes

 Consequences for a Type I violation could be up to, but not limited to, an administrator meeting, a written warning, or five (5) hours of community service, at the discretion of the athletic director.
-Student is allowed to participate in club meetings and rehearsals during this period.
+Students are allowed to participate in club meetings and rehearsals during this period.

 Disclaimer: Depending on the severity of the offense, a Type II consequence may be applied.
 Multiple Type I violations can result in a Type II violation consequence.
+Consequences for a Type I violation could be up to, but not limited to, an administrator meeting, a written warning, or a one game suspension of the current (or next sport if out of season), at the discretion of th